lukaskleinschmidt/kirby-sortable/readme.md

         # Allow only 1 visible gallery module
         limit: 1
 ```

+### parent
+Uid to use when looking for the container page.
+If left empty the field will look for pages to display in the current page.

+### prefix
+Template prefix to filter available pages.

 ## Registry
 With the new registry you are now able to customize the visual appearance and modify or add custom functionality.
 The registry makes it possible to register layouts, actions, variants and translations.